 There is a limited number of prospects for your business and an even smaller number of early adopters.
 If you don’t establish real mutually-beneficial relationships with prospects, you run the risk of losing customers and reputation.

 A half-baked B2B product shown to a few “early adopter realtors” runs the risk of 1.)
 Losing that potential customer forever as it would be much more difficult to get in the door again, or 2.)
 Irreversible reputational loss in Boston (example) if the customer landscape is a tight and chatty one. – Oliver Jay, Launching Tech Ventures

 Applying The Lean Startup in B2B

 With my previous startup, HireVoice, we burned a lot of contacts and early adopters by changing products too often.

-Eric Ries’s Lean Startup is a philosophy and a mindset.
+Eric Ries’s The Lean Startup is a philosophy and a mindset.
 It transformed the way marketers and developers bring new technology to market, but it does not tell you how to adapt the principles to complex B2B sales.
 There’s a gap to be filled.

-Download the First 6 Chapters of Lean B2B for Free
+Download the First 4 Chapters Free

 Learn the major differences between B2B and B2C customer development, how to think about business ideas, and how to assess a venture’s risk in this 70-page sampler.